happybono/AvocadoSmoothie.Barista.Tasting/README.md

 #### December 30, 2025
 > Initial release.

+#### April 17, 2026
+> Updated sample code dependencies to the latest package versions.

 ## How to Use AvocadoSmoothie.Barista (with Tasting Sample)

 This section describes how to use the AvocadoSmoothie.Barista library, as demonstrated in the `AvocadoSmoothie.Barista.Tasting` sample application (`frmMain.cs` and `frmMain.Designer.cs`).